About French Guiana

 French Guiana has a hot and humid equatorial climate with an average temperature of between 25° to 27°C. The rainy seasons stretch from December to February and from April to July, with a dry season between August and November.

 Europe’s Spaceport has helped to bring jobs and wealth to French Guiana.
-Industry is centred around the spaceport and an estimated 24% of the population work directly or indirectly in jobs connected with the space industry.
+Industry is centred around the spaceport and an estimated 15% of the working population are involved directly or indirectly with the space industry.

 Fishing and forestry are also important economic activities.
 The large reserves of tropical hardwood support an expanding sawmill industry that provides cut logs for export.
 Agriculture is mainly carried out in the coastal area, the most important crops being rice and cassava.